pachyderm/pachyderm/src/server/pfs/design.md

 # PFS v2 Design Doc

 PFS v2 is a new implementation of the Pachyderm File System (PFS).
+Architecturally, the most notable difference between v1 and v2 is that in v1, we store commit information in a custom distributed data store, whereas in v2 we store the information in RethinkDB.

+As you shall see, there are two major attributes of RethinkDB that significantly influence the design of PFS v2:

+* First-class support for secondary indexes
+* Lack of multi-document transactions

 ## Motivation